 );

--- Add a new partition for next month.
+-- Step 1: add a new partition for next month.

--- Tell the scheme which filegroup the new partition will live on first.
+-- Tell the scheme which filegroup the new partition will live on.

 ALTER PARTITION SCHEME ps_OrdersByMonth